deeplife4eu/deeplife4eu.github.io/_pages/meeting.md

 ### Schedule

-**!! preliminary schedule !!**
+The Hackathon will start at 2pm on Friday, 14th in BioQuant, Room SR041.
+There will be signs at the entrance of the BioQuant building.
+Registration can be done between 1pm and 2pm at the welcome desk in BioQuant.

-We will have a guest lecture by [Prof. Dr. Rebecca Wade](https://www.h-its.org/people/prof-dr-rebecca-wade/) from HITS Heidelberg on Friday night.
+We will have a guest lecture by [Prof. Dr. Rebecca Wade](https://www.h-its.org/people/prof-dr-rebecca-wade/) from HITS Heidelberg on Friday night (5pm) **"Towards synergizing Molecular Simulation and Machine Learning for Structure-based Drug Design"**.

 ![hackathon](./images/hackathon.png)